-The first toy trains were made of lead and had no moving parts.
+The first toy trains were made from lead and had no moving parts.
 Some had wheels which turned, but these needed to be pushed or pulled.
-Some of the early 19th-century drive toy rails were made of tinplate, such as the big, durable, stylized locomotive toys from the U.S., that were painted gold and red and decorated with hearts and flowers. model trains yugoslavia
+A few of the early 19th-century push toy rails were made from tinplate, like the large, durable, stylized locomotive toys from the U.S., that were painted red and gold and decorated with hearts and flowers. model trains yugoslavia

-Around 1875, technological improvements in materials and manufacturing allowed tin to be stamped, cut, wrapped, and lithographed faster than ever before.
+Around 1875, technological improvements in materials and manufacturing enabled tin to be stamped, cut, wrapped, and lithographed faster than previously.

-Toy trains were revolutionized when Märklina German firm that specialized in doll house accessories, sought to create an equal toy for boys where a constant revenue stream could be guaranteed by purchasing add-on accessories for decades after the initial purchase.
-In addition to boxed sets comprising a train and monitor, Märklin offered extra track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring buildings and scenery in addition to a working train.
+Toy trains were altered when Märklina German firm which specialized in doll house accessories, sought to create an equal toy for boys in which a continuous revenue stream could be guaranteed by purchasing add-on accessories for decades after the first purchase.
+In addition to boxed sets containing a train and monitor, Märklin offered extra track, rolling stock, and buildings offered separately, creating the predecessor to the modern model train layout featuring buildings and scenery along with an operating train.

-Electric trains followed, with the first appearing in 1897, made by the U.S. firm Carlisle & Finch.
-As home use of power became more prevalent in the early 20th century, electric trains gained popularity and as time went on, these electrical trains grew in sophistication, gaining lighting, the ability to change management, to emit a whistling noise, to smoke, to couple and uncouple cars as well as load and unload freight.
-Toy trains by the first half of the 20th century were frequently made of lithographed tin; afterwards trains were often made mostly of plastic.
+Electric trains adopted, with the first appearing in 1897, produced by the U.S. firm Carlisle & Finch.
+As home use of electricity became more prevalent from the early 20th century, electrical trains gained popularity and as time went on, these electric trains grew in sophistication, gaining light, the ability to change direction, to emit a whistling sound, to smoke, to remotely couple and uncouple cars and even load and unload cargo.
+Toy trains by the first half of the 20th century were frequently made of lithographed tin; afterwards trains were frequently made mostly of plastic.

-Today, S gauge and O gauge railroads are still considered toy trains by their own adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings produced by Marx from the 1950s to the 1970s).
-However, due to their high cost, one is more inclined to find an HO scale or N scale train set at a toy store than a O scale collection.
+Today, S gauge and O gauge railroads are still considered toy trains by their adherents and are often accessorized with semi-scale model buildings by Plasticville or even K-Line (who owns the rights to the Plasticville-like buildings created by Marx in the 1950s to the 1970s).
+However, as a result of their high cost, one is more likely to find an HO scale or N scale train set at a toy shop than a O scale set.

-Many modern electric toy trains comprise sophisticated electronics that emit digitized sound effects and permit the operator to safely and easily run several remote controller trains on one loop of course.
-In recent years, many toy rail operators will operate a train using a TV camera in the front of the motor and hooked up to a screen, such as computer monitor.
-This will show a picture, similar to that of a genuine (smaller size) railroad.
+Many modern electric toy trains comprise sophisticated electronics that emit digitized sound effects and allow the operator to securely and easily run several remote controller trains on one loop of course.
+In the last few decades, many toy rail operators may operate a train using a TV camera at the front part of the engine and hooked up to a display, such as pc monitor.
+This will show a picture, similar to that of a real (smaller size) railroad)

 Thanks for your interest in model trains yugoslavia